 The idea of an influencer has evolved because the lines of what it means to be a traditional celebrity and an “influencer” have begun to blur.
 Many traditional celebrities have adapted the influencer model and vice versa!
-It’s no longer just a hobby people do in their free time, it’s become an actual career people aspire to have.
+It is no longer just a hobby people do in their free time, it has become an actual career people aspire to have.
 Similar to the ways people wanted to become a singer or an actor, people now want to become an influencer!

 Q: Overall, how has your life changed since launching your YouTube channel/becoming an influencer?